LAST UPDATED: August 1, 2019

 Firestone is an American tire and rubber company that was founded 118 years ago by Harvey Firestone.
 The company produces agricultural, commercial, consumer, and off-road tires that are sold worldwide.
 Additionally, Firestone works in collaboration with Bridgestone to produce a low-budget tire under the Fuzion brand name.
 One of its best summer tires for the money is the Firestone Firehawk Indy.

 Bridgestone is a multinational tire and rubber manufacturing corporation.
 It's also considered to be the largest auto and truck parts manufacturer in the world.
 It’s a Japan-based company that was started by Shojiro Ishibashi.
 Currently, the company has over 180 production facilities at different locations all over the world.
-The company is committed to serving its consumers with superior quality products, and one of its top-rated performance tires for your consideration is the Bridgestone Potenza.
+The company is committed to offering its consumers superior quality products, and one of its top-rated performance tires for your consideration is the Bridgestone Potenza.

 Goodyear is one of the top four tire companies in the world.
 It's known for its high-quality, but decently priced, automotive tires and truck parts.
 The company was founded 120 years ago by Frank Seiberling and continues to grace the industry with tires for SUVs, race cars, airplanes, automobiles, light trucks, and commercial trucks.
 One of its best high-performance summer tires is the Goodyear Eagle GT.